irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 - Card 5: Identical
 - Card 7: Updated the invulnerability effect to activate how you would assume it would activate in vanilla.
 In vanilla this skill can activate even if your armor is full, wasting the cooldown.
 Additionally, in vanilla, you can take enough damage for this skill to activate, but you would still go down because your health reached 0 before the skill was activated.
 Now there is a safety net for this effect, limiting you to just 1 health in such scenarios.
 To compensate slighlty, this cooldown was increased from 15 to 20 seconds.

-Info on all the 9th card replacements (including 3 new ones from custom perks) are further bellow.

 ### Additional info/tips
 Focus on keeping your health above 50% threshold to be able to trigger the invulnerability effect.
-If you are running copies that don't provide you with additional healing, do not get yourself more health, unless you are using hostage taker, because 3rd card always recovers a flat amount of health, and it would be easier to get to 50% threshold from this healing if your max health is not increased.
+If you are running 9th copies that don't provide you with additional healing, do not get yourself more health, unless you are using Hostage Taker, because 3rd card always recovers a flat amount of health, and it would be easier to get to 50% threshold from this healing if your max health is not increased.

 ### Build(s) to try
 Barebone skills - https://pd2builder.netlify.app